rustyrussell/bolts/12-offer-encoding.md

     - MAY omit `invoice_amount`.
     - if it sets `invoice_amount`:
       - MUST specify `invoice_amount`.`msat` as greater or equal to amount expected by `offer_amount` (and, if present, `offer_currency`).
-  - if the sender has a previous unpaid invoice (for the same offer) which it wants to cancel:
-    - MUST set `invoice_payer_key` to the same as the previous invoice.
-    - MUST set `invoice_replace`.`payment_hash` to the payment_hash of the previous invoice.
   - if it supports bolt12 features:
     - MUST set `invoice_request_features`.`features` to the bitmap of features.